 12. More fun!

 Making fun is serious business.
-Where external communications already found out a long time ago that humor and fun increase the impact of messages, internal communications prefers the ‘dead serious’ mode.
+Where external communications already found out a long time ago that humour and fun increase the impact of messages, internal communications prefers the ‘dead serious’ mode.